Children and Rabbits

 Contrary to Easter-time hype, rabbits are rarely a good choice for a small child (younger than 7 yrs.).
 The natural exuberance, rambunctiousness, and decibel-level of the average toddler is stressful for most rabbits.
 Children want a companion they can hold and cuddle; Rabbits need someone who understands that they are ground-loving creatures.

-- One Child Older ‘than 7 Years-If you are enthusiastic about accepting responsibility for a rabbit and if your child is the calm type or at least generally accepting of rules for behavior, you and a rabbit would probably find it a joy to live together.
+- One Child Older than 7 Years – If you are enthusiastic about accepting responsibility for a rabbit and if your child is the calm type and generally accepting of rules for behavior, you and a rabbit would probably find it a joy to live together.
 If your child if of the loud/active/ challenging rules variety, a rabbit may just increase your stress level.

 Other Factors: Money

 As with any pet, rabbits require a commitment in terms of housing, feeding, and medical care for their natural lives.
-The biggest initial expenses will be a cage ($100 and up) and a spay ($80-200) or neuter ($75-150) operation if this was not done prior to adoption or purchase.
+The biggest initial expenses will be a cage or pen ($100 and up) and a spay ($80-350) or neuter ($75-220) operation if this was not done prior to adoption or purchase.
 Rabbits do not need annual shots (in the USA at least) but you will usually need to make several visits to a veterinarian when she is sick.
 You will need to keep supplies of litter, food pellets, fresh vegetables, and hay on hand.

 Other Factors: Space